aryanbuilds/NeuroVed/README.md

 - If you encounter port conflicts, check that no other applications are using ports 3000, 3001, or 7860
 - For microphone issues with the AI Doctor, ensure your browser has permission to access the microphone
 - If FFmpeg is not installed, follow the installation instructions for your operating system
+- If the browser doesn't open automatically, run `npm run open-browser` or manually navigate to http://localhost:3000